Abadrausar/Rubble-/other/Rubble Readme.txt

 		IMHO this is better than sometimes not having all the armor pieces (which is what happened before).

 Bugs:

+	Web UI server does not always shutdown immediately when told to.
+		Sometimes when you click "Quit" the server does not shut down, but as soon as you close the exit page/tab/whatever the server closes.
+It acts almost like it was waiting for browser (which should not be the case).
+I have no idea what causes this, but it is intermittent and doesn't really cause any problems, so I am unlikely to dig too much either.

 	Several vanilla bugs make themselves known:
 		Adventure mode reactions do not always work the same as fortress mode reactions: